Gerard-007/UgoFi/README.md

-# UgoFi

-UgoFi  is a decentralized peer-to-peer (P2P) crypto remittance platform that enables users to send and receive money across borders using stablecoins, with seamless integration into local mobile money systems like M-Pesa, Airtel Money, and MTN Mobile Money.
-Built on the Sui blockchain , UgoFi offers fast, secure, and low-cost cross-border transactions by leveraging smart contracts, Sui’s high-performance architecture, and off-chain integrations with mobile wallets.
-Our mission is to bring financial inclusion to the unbanked and underbanked populations of Africa and beyond through a user-friendly, mobile-first, and compliant solution.

----

-# 📘 Full Whitepaper Draft
+# 📘 Project Whitepaper Draft

-## Project Title: **TransFi – Peer-to-Peer Crypto Corridor Platform**
+## Project Title: **UgoFi – Peer-to-Peer Crypto Corridor Platform**

 ### 1. Executive Summary

-**TransFi** is a decentralized peer-to-peer (P2P) crypto remittance platform that enables users to send and receive money across borders using stablecoins, with seamless integration into local mobile money systems like **M-Pesa**, **Airtel Money**, and **MTN Mobile Money**.
+**UgoFi** is a decentralized peer-to-peer (P2P) crypto remittance platform that enables users to send and receive money across borders using stablecoins, with seamless integration into local mobile money systems like **M-Pesa**, **Airtel Money**, and **MTN Mobile Money**.

-Built on the **Sui blockchain**, TransFi offers fast, secure, and low-cost cross-border transactions by leveraging smart contracts, Sui’s high-performance architecture, and off-chain integrations with mobile wallets.
+Built on the **Sui blockchain**, UgoFi offers fast, secure, and low-cost cross-border transactions by leveraging smart contracts, Sui’s high-performance architecture, and off-chain integrations with mobile wallets.

 Our mission is to bring financial inclusion to the unbanked and underbanked populations of Africa and beyond through a user-friendly, mobile-first, and compliant solution.